blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Development/Web Development/YAML.md

-YAML Ain't Markup Language is a data-serialization language, much like [[JavaScript Object Notation|JSON]], but is focused on being human readable at the same time.
+YAML Ain't Markup Language is a data-serialization language, much like [JSON](JavaScript%20Object%20Notation.md), but is focused on being human readable at the same time.

 YAML is also a superset of JSON, meaning it can parse JSON objects within it.